 We rely on a limited number of third-party suppliers for some of the raw materials and components for our Hydrogen Generators, including components that may be of limited supply or require customized manufacturing specifications.
 If our suppliers provide insufficient inventory at the level of quality required to meet customer demand or if our suppliers are unable or unwilling to provide us with the contracted quantities (as we have limited or in some case no alternatives for supply), our results of operations could be materially and negatively impacted.
 If we fail to develop or maintain our relationships with our suppliers, or if there is otherwise a shortage or lack of availability of any required raw materials or components, we may be unable to manufacture our Hydrogen Generators or our Hydrogen Generators may be available only at a higher cost or after a long delay.
 Such delays could prevent us from delivering our Hydrogen Generators to our customers within required time frames and cause order cancellations.
 We have had to create our own supply chain for some of the components and materials utilized in our fuel cells.
 We have made significant expenditures in the past to develop our supply chain.
 In many cases, we entered into contractual relationships with suppliers to jointly develop the components we needed.
 These activities are time and capital intensive.
-Accordingly, the number of suppliers we have for some of our components and materials is limited and, in some cases, sole sourced.
-Some of our suppliers use proprietary processes to manufacture components.
-We may be unable to obtain comparable components from alternative suppliers without considerable delay, expense, or at all, as replacing these suppliers could require us either to make significant investments to bring the capability in-house or to invest in a new supply chain partner.
-Some of our suppliers are smaller, private companies, heavily dependent on us as a customer.
-If our suppliers face difficulties obtaining the credit or capital necessary
+Accordingly, the number of suppliers we have for some of our components.
+We may be unable to obtain comparable components from alternative suppliers without considerable delay, expense, or at all, as replacing these suppliers are smaller, private companies, heavily dependent on us as a customer.
+If our suppliers for our suppliers are smaller, private companies, heavily dependent on us as a customer.
+If our suppliers face difficulties obtaining the credit or capital necessary to expand their operations when needed, they could be unable to supply necessary raw materials and components needed to supply necessary raw materials and components needed to supply